 - When field scientists want to trap American Bitterns for study, they take advantage of the males' aggressive territoriality.
 Knowing that the birds will respond to other males' calls from as far as 1,600 feet away, or to the image of another male, the researchers use recorded calls and mirrors to draw the birds in.

 - The American Bittern's yellow eyes can focus downward, giving the bird's face a comically startled, cross-eyed appearance.
 This visual orientation presumably enhances the bird's ability to spot and capture prey.
 The eyes turn orange during breeding season.

-- The oldest recorded American Bittern was over 8 years 4 months old, when it was found in Ontario where it had been banded as an adult 8 years previously.
+- The oldest recorded American Bittern was over 8 years, 4 months old, when it was found in Ontario where it was banded as an adult 8 years previously in 1940.